 Are there concerts that my child will participate in?

 Yes.
-There are at least 2 and up to 4 concerts that the band will perform in throughout the school year.
+There are at least 2 concerts that the band will perform in throughout the school year.
 Attendance of these concerts if considered mandatory and the dates are set by the beginning of the school year.
 Rarely, special concerts are added and, depending on the notification given, attendance may be optional.
 We like to give the students adequate opportunities to apply the things they are learning in class as well as be able to bless an audience with the talents God has given them.
-Generally, there is a concert in early winter, a festival in the spring, and a final concert just before the end of the school year.
+Generally, there is a concert in early winter and a final concert just before the end of the school year.

 How do I sign my child up?

 For beginning students, there will be a "Band Night" the first week of school.
 This is an informational meeting about the band program.
-Mrs. Sullivan will be there, along with a representative from Columbia River Music, to answer all questions about the band program.
-After hearing of the requirements for the class and getting an instrument lined up, you will be able to decide whether your child is suited for band.
-You can let Mrs. Sullivan know at that time whether or not your child is choosing to take band.
-Classes will begin the following week after the meeting.
+Mrs. Wade will be there, along with a representative from Columbia River Music, to answer all questions about the band program.
+After hearing of the requirements for the class and getting an instrument lined up, classes begin the following week after the meeting.